taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

-- but who gives the props to the `Stories` component?
-- this component needs to know at least about the list of stories, because it has to map over it
-- the solution is to upgrade the `Stories` component to a connected component
-- instead of only default exporting the plain `Stories` component:
+But who gives the props to the `Stories` component?
+This component is the first component that needs to know about the list of stories, because it has to display it.
+The solution is to upgrade the `Stories` component to a connected component.
+So, instead of only exporting the plain `Stories` component:

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~